Journalism, Broadcast Journalism, B.S.

 • Graphic Designer

-In addition to education and region, factors such as specialty, industry, and employer also influence potential salaries.
+In addition to education and region, factors such as specialty, industry and employer type also influence potential salaries.
+Annual salaries can range anywhere between five and six figures depending on level of experience and news market.

-In addition to education and region, factors such as specialty, industry, and employer also influence potential salaries.
+In addition to education and region, factors such as specialty, industry and employer type also influence potential salaries.
+Annual salaries can range anywhere between five and six figures depending on level of experience and news market.

 Journalism Salary Expectations

-According to the U.S. Bureau of Labor, in 2022, the average journalists, reporters, or news analysts made:
+• According to the U.S. Bureau of Labor, in 2023, the top average income for a national journalist, reporter or news analyst was:An estimated mean hourly wage of $48.76.

-The states with the highest employment level of journalists, reporters, and news analysts are:
+The states/districts with the highest employment level of journalists, reporters and news analysts are:

 Being a journalist necessitates hands-on, personalized information gathering and storytelling.